4regab/tasksync-mcp/README.md

 3. Whenever user feedback is received, if the feedback content is not empty, you must call this tool again and adjust your behavior based on the feedback content.
 4. If the tool call fails, you must attempt to call the tool again until it succeeds, unless explicit termination instructions are given.
 5. Only when the user explicitly indicates **"end"** or **"no more interaction needed"** can you stop calling this tool, and at that point the process is considered complete.

+**YOU ARE ABSOLUTELY FORBIDDEN FROM:**
+- Ending the chat/conversation/session for ANY reason except explicit user termination commands ("stop", "end", "terminate", "quit")
+- Using ANY phrases that suggest the conversation is ending or complete
+- Stopping the `get_feedback` cycle under any circumstances
+- Acting like the conversation is finished
 ```
 ## License

 This MCP server is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.